Was Hitler a Socialist? Was Hitler a Left-Winger?

 Understanding Why it is Incorrect to Call Hitler a Socialist, Even Though His Party Was the National Socialist German Workers’ Party (NAZI party)

-Despite being a far-right nationalist fascist, Adolf Hitler and his National Socialist German Workers’ Party (NAZI party), just like his inspiration Mussolini and his National Fascist Party, had socialist roots and embraced a few socialist policies for nationals (especially in the early days, decades before the war).
+Despite being a far-right nationalist fascist, Adolf Hitler and his National Socialist German Workers’ Party (NAZI party), just like his inspiration Mussolini and his National Fascist Party and later Republican Fascist Party, had socialist roots and embraced a few socialist policies for nationals (especially in the early days, decades before the war).

 We call this authoritarian militaristic far-right nationalism with hints of socialism, “fascism“.